 That weird listing with spelling errors and no photos?
-Well, it could be a scam, or it could be a sweet deal and a seller who doesn’t know how to use the internet!
+Well, it could be a scam, or it could be a sweet deal on a fishing boat and a seller who doesn’t know how to use the internet!
 You’ll never know unless you email them.
 Same goes with sellers who don’t get back to you, send them a follow up email.

 7. WHEN YOU FIND A FREE BOAT, MOVE QUICK!

 Be clear in your mind about what you’re looking for, especially if you plan to negotiate.
 If you’re looking for free boats on Craigslist, know that a “seller” is going to expect you to take care of all other costs.
 For example, if the boat needs to be transported by trailer or pulled out of the water.
 Have cash ready so you can close the deal.

 8. MAKE SURE YOU UNDERSTAND BOAT VALUES AND PRICES

 Most cheap boats are not in good condition, in fact a free boat could be the most expensive boat you ever own!
 So if you’re looking for a truly good deal, you should spend some time learning about boat values and pricing.